gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ## 5.4 Looking ahead: what’s next?

-As you’ve now seen, tuples offer **structure, order, and protection**—but they don’t offer flexibility.
+As you’ve now seen, tuples offer **structure, order, and protection** but they don’t offer flexibility.
 And flexibility is often what you’ll need in real-world programs.

-That’s why in the next section, you’ll learn about **lists**—a data structure that’s just as intuitive but gives you the ability to:
+That’s why in the next section, you’ll learn about **lists** a data structure that’s just as intuitive but gives you the ability to:

 * Grow and shrink your collection
 * Update and modify values